Classifying matchbox manifolds: Abstract

 \section{Abstract}

-Matchbox manifolds are foliated spaces whose transversal spaces are totally disconnected.
-In this work, we show that the local dynamics of a certain class of minimal matchbox manifolds classify their total space, up to homeomorphism.
-A key point is the use Alexandroff's notion of a $Y$--like continuum, where $Y$ is an aspherical closed manifold which satisfies the Borel Conjecture.
-In particular, we show that two equicontinuous $\mT^n$--like matchbox manifolds of the same dimension, are homeomorphic if and only if their corresponding restricted pseudogroups are return equivalent.
-With an additional geometric assumption, our results apply to $Y$-like weak solenoids where $Y$ satisfies these conditions.
-At the same time, we show that these results cannot be extended to include classes of matchbox manifolds fibering over a closed surface of genus 2 manifold which we call ``\emph{adic}-surfaces''.
-These are $2$--dimensional matchbox manifolds that have structure induced from classical $1$-dimensional Vietoris solenoids.
-We also formulate conjectures about a generalized form of the Borel Conjecture for minimal matchbox manifolds.
+Matchbox manifolds are foliated spaces with totally disconnected transversals.
+Two matchbox manifolds which are homeomorphic have return equivalent dynamics, so that invariants of return equivalence can be applied to distinguish non-homeomorphic matchbox manifolds.
+In this work we study the problem of showing the converse implication: when does return equivalence imply homeomorphism?
+For the class of weak solenoidal matchbox manifolds, we show that if the base manifolds satisfy a strong form of the Borel Conjecture, then return equivalence for the dynamics of their foliations implies the total spaces are homeomorphic.
+In particular, we show that two equicontinuous $\mT^n$--like matchbox manifolds of the same dimension are homeomorphic if and only if their corresponding restricted pseudogroups are return equivalent.
+At the same time, we show that these results cannot be extended to include the ``\emph{adic}-surfaces'', which are a class of weak solenoids fibering over a closed surface of genus 2.